AraBlocks/ara-reward-protocol/README.md

 ### Job

-A task whose scope is defined by a statement of work.
+A task whose scope is defined by a statement of work, or SOW.

 #### Agreement

-An agreed upon statement of work for a specific job between a farmer and a requester.
-This may reference a specific smart contract, or some other verifiable source, which can verify the details of an agreement.
+An agreed upon statement of work and quote between a farmer and a requester.
+This may reference a specific smart contract, or some other verifiable source, which can validate the details of an agreement.

 ### Introduction